 About Us

-The Asia Climate-Health Resilience Hub is an Asian Centre of Excellence dedicated to strengthening city-led climate-health early warning systems.
+The Asia Climate-Health Resilience Hub was created to address this precise system failure, dedicated to strengthening city-led climate-health early warning systems.

 Launched in October 2025 at the Tri Hita Karana Global Blended Finance Alliance Dialogue in Bali, the Hub is hosted at United in Diversity in partnership with the Ministry of Health of Indonesia.